 n is a vector of additive noise and may include interference

 The DL MU-MIMO steering matrix Qk=Qk,0,Qk,1,⋯,Qk,Nuser,r-1 can be determined by the beamformer using the beamforming feedback for subcarrier k from beamformee u, where u=0,1,⋯,Nuser,r-1.
-The feedback report format is described in 9.4.1.X (EHT Compressed Beamforming Report field) and 9.4.1.X (EHT MU Exclusive Beamforming Report field).
+The feedback report format is described in 9.4.1.67a (EHT Compressed Beamforming Report field) and 9.4.1.67c(EHT MU Exclusive Beamforming Report field).
 The steering matrix that is computed (or updated) using new beamforming feedback from some or all of participating beamformees might replace the existing steering matrix Qkfor the next DL MU-MIMO data transmission.

 For SU-MIMO beamforming, the steering matrix Qk can be determined from the beamforming feedback matrix Vk that is sent back to the beamformer by the beamformee using the compressed beamforming feedback matrix format as defined in 19.3.12.3.6 (Compressed beamforming feedback matrix).
-The feedback report format is described in 9.4.1.X (EHT Compressed Beamforming Report field).
+The feedback report format is described in 9.4.1.67b (EHT Compressed Beamforming Report field).

-34.3.13.2 EHT Beamforming feedback matrix V
+36.3.16.2 EHT Beamforming feedback matrix V

 Upon receipt of an EHT sounding NDP, the beamformee computes a set of matrices for feedback to the beamformer as described in 27.3.16.2 (Beamforming Feedback Matrix V).
-The eligible beamformees shall remove the space-time stream CSD in Table 34-xx (Cyclic shift values for the EHT modulated fields of a PPDU) from the measured channel before computing a set of matrices for feedback to the beamformer.
+The eligible beamformees shall remove the space-time stream CSD in 36.3.11.2.2, Cyclic shift for EHT modulated fields,from the measured channel before computing a set of matrices for feedback to the beamformer.

 The beamforming feedback matrix, Vk,u found by the beamformee u for subcarrier k in RU or MRU r shall be compressed in the form of angles using the method described in 19.3.12.3.6 (Compressed beamforming feedback matrix).
-The angles, ϕ(k,u) and ψ(k,u), are quantized according to Table 9-76 (Quantization of angles) with bψ defined by the Codebook Information field of the EHT MIMO Control field (see 9.4.1.xx (EHT MIMO Control field)).
+The angles, ϕ(k,u) and ψ(k,u), are quantized according to Table 9-76 (Quantization of angles) with bψ and bϕ , respecetively, as defined by the Codebook Information field of the EHT MIMO Control field (see 9.4.1.67a (EHT MIMO Control field)).
 The compressed beamforming feedback matrix as defined in 19.3.12.3.6 (Compressed beamforming feedback matrix) is the only Clause 34 (Extremely High Throughput (EHT) PHY specification) beamforming feedback matrix defined.

 The beamformee shall generate the beamforming feedback matrices with the number of rows (Nr) equal to the NSTS of the EHT sounding NDP.